Basic FIR Filter

 Set your current folder to the folder you created in Create a Folder for Your Tutorial Files.

 Start Filter Designer by entering the

-MATLAB Command Window.
-The Filter Design & Analysis Tool
+filterDesignercommand in the MATLAB Command Window.
+The Filter Design & Analysis Tool appears.

-In the Filter Design & Analysis Tool dialog box, check that the following filter options are set:
+In the Filter Design & Analysis Tool, check that these filter options are set.

 These settings are for the default filter design that the Filter Designer creates for you.
 If you do not have to change the filter, and Design Filter is grayed out, you are done and can skip to Quantize the Filter.

 If you modified options listed in step 4, click Design Filter.
-The Filter Designer creates a filter for the specified design and displays the following message in the Filter Designer status bar when the task is complete.
+The Filter Designer creates a filter for the specified design and displays this message in the Filter Designer status bar when the task is complete.